roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-23-sakura-drop.md

 ——Hurry up!
 Hurry up!
 Faster!

 That was when.
 Something soft came into contact with my lips—I snapped my eyes open in haste.
-Right before me, there was Yoshino's visage.
+Right before me there was Yoshino's visage.
 Close enough for our eyelashes to brush each other...
 And her lips were resting upon mine.

 Parting her visage​ slightly away from my dazed lips, "This is the answer," _fu, fu,_ she said.
 Whereafter,  questioned me again: